saurgoel/guides/FRONT END/frontend_webpack.md

 Instead of the above we can directly use the global ___dir.

 **entry** — name of the top level file or set of files that we want to include in our build, can be a single file or an array of files.
 In our build, we only pass in our main file (app.js).
+If you need multiple bundles for multiple HTML pages you can use the “multiple entry points” feature.
+It will build multiple bundles at once.
+Additional chunks can be shared between these entry chunks and modules are only built once.
 Entry tells the Webpack where the root module or the starting point is.
 This can be a String, an Array or an Object.
 This could confuse you but the different types are used for different purposes.
 If you have a single starting point (like most apps), you can use any format and the result will be the same.
 But, if you want to append multiple files that are NOT dependent on each other, you can use the Array format.
 ```